-VICTIMS OF CRIME: If you or someone you know becomes the victim of a crime abroad, you should contact the local police and the nearest U.S. embassy or consulate (see the Department of State’s list of embassies and consulates).
+VICTIMS OF CRIME: If you or someone you know becomes the victim of a crime abroad, you should contact the local police and then the nearest U.S. embassy or consulate (see the Department of State’s list of embassies and consulates).
 If your passport is stolen, we can help you replace it during normal Embassy hours.
 For violent crimes such as assault and rape, we can help you find appropriate medical care, contact family members or friends, and connect you to local and U.S. based resources for vicitims of crime.
 Although the investigation and prosecution of the crime are solely the responsibility of local authorities, consular officers can help you to understand the local criminal justice process and to find an attorney if needed.

 It is important to stress that if you are the victim of a crime and you choose to depart the island in order to not miss your cruise ship, or you are not willing to return to The Bahamas to testify in court, the U.S. Embassy cannot serve as your representative or go to court on your behalf.
 Victims of crimes must file a police report and be willing to do file the necessary legal and paperwork if they want charges to be brought against the perpetrator of a crime.
 In several instances, U.S. citizens have left the islands and requested that the U.S. Embassy follow up on their behalf while not being willing to return to The Bahamas.
 Without the direct involvement of the victim and a local attorney, it is much more difficult for the perpetrator to be prosecuted and convicted.

 Please see our information on victims of crime, including possible victim compensation programs in the United States.